AdobeDocs/workfront.en/help/classic/workfront-proof/wp-emailsntfctns/proof-notifications-and-reminders/new-proof-email.md

 The New proof email contains:

 * Your personal message (if you choose to include one)
 * If you always send the same custom message to your reviewers, it might be a good idea to save it in your Personal settings under the Proofing defaults tab.
-For more information, see [Configure proof settings for your organization](../../../administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md).
+For more information, see .
 * Personal link to the proof
 * **View details** link that takes you to the associated Workfront object (such as a project, task, or issue)
 * Thumbnail of the proof image